ReSpeak/tsdeclarations/ts3protocol.md

 The generation id counter is solely used for encryption (see 1.6).

 ## 1.10 Packet Acknowledgement / Packet Loss
-In order to reliably send packets over UPD some packet types must get acknowledged when received (see 1.11).
+In order to reliably send packets over UDP some packet types must get acknowledged when received (see 1.11).

 The protocol uses selective repeat for lost packets.
 This means each packet has